Murder of Tia Sharp

-The murder of Tia Sharp (30 June 2000 – 2 or 3 August 2012) was a high-profile case of child murder in the United Kingdom.
-The victim was a 12-year-old girl, Tia Sharp, who was reported missing from and later found dead in the home of her grandmother in New Addington, London, in August 2012.
+The murder of Tia Sharp (30 June 2000 – 3 August 2012) was a high-profile case of child murder in the United Kingdom.
+The victim was a 12-year-old girl, Tia Sharp, who was reported missing from and later found dead at her grandmother's home in New Addington, London, in August 2012.
 After her body was discovered, police arrested her grandmother, Christine Bicknell, and Bicknell's then-boyfriend, Stuart Hazell, on suspicion of murder.
-Hazell was charged with Tia Sharp's murder on 12 August.
+Hazell was charged with Tia's murder on 12 August.

 Five days into his trial at the Old Bailey in May 2013, Hazell changed his plea from not guilty to guilty.
 He was sentenced to life imprisonment with the judge setting a minimum term of 38 years.

 Disappearance

 Stuart Hazell told police that Tia Sharp had left the house on 3 August 2012 to travel to Croydon, five miles away, to buy shoes in the Whitgift Centre.

 On 7 August, Sharp's uncle, David Sharp, made a televised plea for her safe return.
 Fifty-five sightings were reported by members of the public, but none were substantiated.
 Eighty police officers were assigned to the search, and 800 hours of CCTV footage were collected.
 On 9 August, Hazell gave an interview to Mark Williams-Thomas for ITV News, denying that he had done anything to Sharp and praying for her safe return.